 General Provisions: Directed study is strongly discouraged.
 Exceptions will be made only for unusual cases (i.e., transfer students needing requirements, or department majors having taken all required courses).
 Only Film and Television majors may take FLTV 299 and 499.

-Approval Procedure: Complete a Directed/Independent Study Course Request Form, available at the Office of the Registrar.
+Approval Procedure: Complete a Directed/Independent Study Course Request Form, available at the Records Office.
 Submit the form first to the course instructor and then to the advisor, who will in turn present it to the department faculty for approval.
 The form must be accompanied by a proposal explaining the need for directed study and outlining an intended study plan.
-The deadline for submitting the department-approved proposal to the Office of the Registrar is before the end of the 10th week of the preceding quarter.
+The deadline for submitting the department-approved proposal to the Records Office is before the end of the 10th week of the preceding quarter.